 Regardless of whether it is a buyer or seller’s market, people are moving all the time.
 People most often move because of life changes – not because of the market.
 While some may have the option to time their move, others come into the housing market without consideration of seasonality or market conditions due to life events that are driving them to move.

 The decision to buy or sell a home is about you and your lifestyle.
 Is there a life change that makes this a good time for YOU to buy or sell a home?
-Becoming clear on your reasons to move and what it means to y0ur family is the first step you must take in your home buying/selling process.
+Becoming clear on your reasons for moving and what it means to your family is the first step you must take in your home buying/selling process.
 In this article, we will go through the 10 reasons people make a move and our advice for each situation.